What Are Fibroids

 If large enough, they can distort the shape of the uterus and cause heavy periods, pain and pressure.

-Ultrasound: It uses sound waves to assess the shape, size and consistency of the uterus.
-It can confirm the diagnosis and map and measure fibroids.
+- Transvaginal ultrasound: A small instrument called a transducer in carefully placed inside the vagina.
+It uses sound waves to assess the shape, size and consistency of the uterus.
+It can confirm the diagnosis and map the measurements of the fibroids.

-Magnetic resonance imaging (MRI): It can evaluate the size and location of fibroids and help determine the appropriate treatment options.
+- Magnetic resonance imaging (MRI): This is a non-invasive procedure that creates a 2D representation of the womb.
+It is used to evaluate the size and location of the fibroids in order to help determine the appropriate form of treatment.

-Hysterosonography: This test uses saline to distend the uterine cavity and helps the ultrasound to assess with a great accuracy the presence of submucosal fibroids.
-It can direct to the appropriate treatment.
+- Hysterosonography: This test uses saline solution to distend the uterine cavity and fallopian tubes.
+This helps to provide an ultrasound which accurately shows the presence of submucosal fibroids.
+It can also be used to rule out tubal obstruction.

-Fibroids will shrink and maybe eventually disappear after the menopause
+In all cases, the fibroids will shrink and may eventually disappear after menopause.